gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-AIPScannerConfiguration.md

 - The string "Reclassified by Azure Information Protection Scanner" is supplied and logged when the scanner applies a label that requires justification.

-- No specific account is specified for the Rights Management owner when a file is protected, so default values are used.
+- No specific account is specified for the Owner custom property or the Rights Management owner.
+Instead, default values are used when a file is classified, and protected.

 ## PARAMETERS